velichkoStoev/useful-stuff/IntroductionToPython.md

 - Logical operators are words (and, or, not) not symbols
 - The basic printing command is print.
 - The first assignment to a variable creates it.
-- Variable types don’t need to be declared.
+- Variable types don't need to be declared.
 - Python figures out the variable types on its own.

 ### Basic datatypes